tairtahar/IDBSCAN/README.md

 3. flag_save if you wish to save the clustering of IDBSCAN to txt file.
 4. path - in case of flag_save == True.
 5. verbose - True if you are interested in seing more detailed results/tracking the execution details.

+PLEASE approach the "Report" for deeper explanations on each of the algorithms, their implementations and eventually the results.